Quick Summary

 - Basic hygiene: 0.25–0.5 gallon per day (hand washing, brushing teeth, sponge baths)

-How Much Water Should You Store at Home?
+How Much Should You Actually Store?

 Tier One: Home Water Storage for Shelter-in-Place